LITTER PREVENTION: WHY, WHO, WHERE

 - Plan ahead to assure that the number of waste and recycling receptacles matches the potential volume of waste.

 - Place volunteers near receptacles to guide participants to proper waste disposal.

 Roadways and highways as well as highway on/off ramps and roadway median strips have increasingly become the target of litterers.
 While Adopt-a-Highway/Roadway/Spot programs exist around our country, drivers and car passengers are littering these spots every day.
 Recent censuses report that people spent more and more hours in the car every day.
 People are snacking, smoking and eating meals while traveling by car.

-Businesses like food vendors, convenience store owners, auto dealerships and auto rental agencies need to help their customers do the right thing, to be responsible for proper disposal of trash and waste.
+Businesses like food vendors, convenience store owners, auto dealerships, and auto rental agencies need to help their customers do the right thing, to be responsible for the proper disposal of trash and waste.

 High traffic and everyday locations are fast food businesses and deli’s, convenience stores, picnic grounds, park benches and other high pedestrian traffic areas.
 Every community has businesses selling consumable products that generate packaging waste.

 Every community has benches in parks as well as seating at bus stops and picnic areas where people will congregate.
 These spots need properly maintained ash/trash receptacles nearby that are easily identified.
 The receptacles need to be maintained and serviced regularly.

 Transition points are the places where someone stops eating, drinking or smoking before they proceed.
 A transition point may be the entrance to a public building, an office, a retail establishment, or a bus stop.
 Individuals may drop items and create litter before they move into a building or onto a bus.